Skip to main content

 Q: How long will it take to get my five-year permit?

 A: Staff review of Alcohol Service Permit applications can vary depending on the number of applications OLCC received.
 You will be notified by email when your application is approved or denied.
-If your application is approved, the email will include a link to your five-year OLCC Alcohol Service Permit.
+If your application is approved, the email will include a PDF of your Service Permit.

 Q: I don't have a printer.
 Is my Alcohol Service Permit still valid?

 A: You are required to have your valid Alcohol Service Permit on you any time you are mixing, selling, or serving alcoholic beverages, or supervising those who do.
-If you are not able to print a copy to have with you, you can download a copy to your mobile device as proof of valid Alcohol Service Permit.
+If you are not able to print a copy to have with you, you can download a copy to your mobile device or keep a screenshot of the permit as proof of valid Alcohol Service Permit.

 Q: Is a picture or download of my permit on my mobile device a valid copy of my Alcohol Service Permit?